andyjakubowski/kingly-site/src/v1/contributed/Applying componentization to reactive systems - sample application.md

 ]]);
 ```

-a `Task` is made of a checkbox to change its status, a button to allow deletion, another button
-to allow task edition, and the task information.
-Clicking on a task detail button should route
-the user to another screen where he can modify the task information.
-The breakdown is hence
+A `Task` is made of a checkbox to change its status, a button to allow deletion, another button to allow task edition, and the task information.
+Clicking on a task detail button should route the user to another screen where he can modify the task information.
+The breakdown is hence as follows:
-as follows:

 ```javascript
 function TaskContainer(sources, settings) {